Coko-Foundation/Kotahi/FAQ.md

 # Does Kotahi support collaborative real-time text editing?

 Kotahi uses the Wax editor which is not configured for real-time collaboration out of the box, but can be (and was) made to support it.
 It was previously configured to support it, but the feature was removed in https://gitlab.coko.foundation/kotahi/kotahi/-/merge_requests/230/diffs?commit_id=6fd9eec258ce21d4db8cf1e593bb8b891b3f3c50 due to its experimental nature and it not being required by the known workflows.
 Reverting that would be a good choice for a starting point, should you wish to reimplement it.

+# How do I se the logo and branding colours?

+`app/brandConfig.json` allows logo, colors and brand name to be specified.
+Colors must be specified in hex format, e.g. "#9e9e9e".